 There's more...

 In this recipe, you used WMI to create a test page on the SalesPrinter1 printer.
 As you saw in step 6, the printer's queue has the print job.
 In theory, the document should appear on the print device pretty much straight away.
-If you do not get any physical output, you need to carry out some routing printer troubleshooting: Is the printer turned on, is the network cable plugged in and working, etc.
+If you do not get any physical output, you need to carry out some routine printer troubleshooting: Is the printer turned on, and is the network cable plugged in and working?

-Modifying printer security
+Managing printer security

 Every Windows printer has a discretionary access control list (ACL).
 The ACL contains one or more access control entries (ACEs).
 Each ACE defines a specific permission for some specific group or user.
-You could define a group (such as SalesAdmins) and give that group the permission to manage documents, while you give another group (Sales) access to print to the printer.
+You could define a group (such as SalesAdmins) and give that group the permission to manage documents, while you give another group (such as Sales) access to print to the printer.

 By default, when you create a printer, Windows adds some ACEs to the printer's ACL.
 This includes giving the Everyone group the permission to print to the printer.
 For some printers, this may not be appropriate.
 For this reason, you may need to adjust the ACL, as shown in this recipe.

-The PrintManagement module contains a number of cmdlets that help you manage the printers.
-However there are no cmdlets for managing ACLs on printers.
-You can always use .NET directly to manage the ACL, or you can use third-party scripts that does the job for you.
-But the code for can be complex (and easy to mess up).
-Make sure you test any recpies that modify printer ACLs very carefully.
-An always have a way to resetting any ACL back to defaults should you make a mistake and need to start again to define the printer ACL.
-And as ever, you can always manager the ACL using the GUI if you really need to!
+The PrintManagement module contains several cmdlets that help you manage the printers.
+However, there are no cmdlets for managing ACLs on printers.
+You can always use .NET directly to manage the ACL or use third-party scripts that do the job for you.
+But the code for this can be complex (and easy to mess up).
+Make sure you test any recipes that modify printer ACLs very carefully.
+Always have a way to reset any ACL back to defaults should you make a mistake and need to start again to define the printer ACL.
+And as ever, you can always manage the ACL using the GUI if you need to!

-Getting Ready
+Getting ready

-Run this recipe on the PSRV printer server VM after you have installed and configured the SalesPrinter1 printe.
-This recipe uses the SalesPrinter1 printer and creates two new groups Sales and SalesAdmin in the AD.
+Run this recipe on the PSRV printer server VM after you have installed and configured the SalesPrinter1 printer.
+This recipe uses the SalesPrinter1 printer and creates two new groups, Sales and SalesAdmin, in the AD.

 How to do it...